Refinitiv/refinitiv-ui/documents/src/pages/elements/calendar.md

 ## Custom cells

 The calendar allows you to customise cell of any dates, months and years by using slots.
-Slot name is in `yyyy-MM-dd`, `yyyy-MM` or `yyyy` format as a key to indicate the specific day, month or year.
+Slot name accepts `yyyy-MM-dd`, `yyyy-MM` or `yyyy` format as a key to indicate the specific day, month or year.

 The example below shows how to highlight holidays with slots and to prevent selection of these days with `filter`.